orthopteroid/ganesha-xl/README.md

 | `f,<offset>,<stepsize>,<stepcount>` | a floating point number discretized by `<stepsize>` with a minimum of `<offset>`.
 The number of bits required for the number is determined simply by something  like round(log2(`<stepcount>`)). |
 | `p,<n>,<k>,<group>,<pick>` | a `<pick>` from `<k>` of the permutation `<n>P<k>`. `<group>` is used to distinguish between multiple permute groups in the same schema.
 The number of bits extracted is determined from an estimate of the LogGamma function - determined in the code by Ramanujan's approximation.  |

-The permutation field is very structural and it may be useful to extend schema to support other kinds of structural fields.
+The permutation field is very structural to a problem.
+It may be useful to extend the schema to support other kinds of structural fields.
 Some that come to mind include:

 * a way to specify and extract the solution-terms of a Partial Sum Problem.
 A Partial Sum Problem might be useful to describe equality constraints on problems with network continuity - like supply/demand space-problems or storage fill/drain time-problems.
 * ?

 ## API

+To reduce calculation overhead the api is designed to return array values (except for gxPerm).

 | Function | Description |
 | --- | ---|